Location & Hours

 Open 6 a.m. - 1 a.m., 7 days a week

-The city's lively centerpiece, with dining options, a lush summer garden, tree groves, and a fountain, which converts into an ice skating rink in winter.
+The city's lively centerpiece, with dining options, tree groves, and a fountain, which converts into an ice skating rink in winter.

 Dilworth Park, on the west side of Philadelphia's City Hall, was completely renovated and is now managed by the Center City District through a long-term lease with the City of Philadelphia.
 As Philadelphia’s Center Square, it is designed as a high-quality gateway to public transit and as a civic place with on-going programming, amenities, and activities that benefit the public and support the mission of the park.
 For an overview of the goals and mission of the park, click here.